The Best Cordless Wet/Dry Vacuums of 2020

 Kobalt KWDV 0124B-03

-The economical Kobalt is a thoughtfully designed, toolbox shaped machine.
-The hose stores in the lid, along with the attachments making it fuss-free.
-The tool comes with a HEPA rated filter, so you can rest assured that you're pulling the worst particulate matter out of the air.
-The hose is among the longest in the class, and it's self-retracting so you don't pay a storage penalty for the extra reach.
+The economical Kobalt is a thoughtfully designed, toolbox-shaped machine.
+The hose stores in the lid, along with the attachments, making it fuss-free.
+The tool comes with a HEPA rated filter and the hose is among the longest in the class.
+It's self-retracting so you don't pay a storage penalty for the extra reach.
 Perhaps most importantly, the machine really sucks.
-Both wet and dry materials are drawn-up like they've been taken by a twister.
+Both wet and dry materials are drawn up like they've been taken by a twister.

-What we don't like about this machine is that it has a bit shorter runtime than we'd prefer.
+We don't like the fact that it has a shorter runtime than we'd prefer.
 Additionally, the Kobalt is not great at pulling liquids off hard surfaces, and its suction rating leaves something to be desired.
 Nonetheless, this machine performs at a level superior to many of its higher-priced peers, making it more than worth the money spent.